Chloe Petts: Early life and education

 Petts was born and raised in Sittingbourne, Kent.
-She moved to London to attend UCL, where she developed an interest in comedy.
+They have a brother.
+Petts played football as a goalkeeper for a football academy until they were sixteen.
+They moved to London to attend UCL, where they joined a drama society and developed an interest in comedy.
+Petts started doing stand-up when they were twenty-one.
+Before they did comedy, they were in a Christian rock band.

 Career

-In 2016, Petts co-founded a collective of queer and non-binary comedians, the LOL Word.

-In 2022, Petts supported fellow comedian Ed Gamble on his tour of the UK.
-That same year, she had her debut performance at the Edinburgh Fringe with her first full-length show, Transience.

-Petts' performances with the LOL Word and as a solo artist were well received.
-In 2023, she returned to the Edinburgh Fringe with her new show, If You Can’t Say Anything Nice.
+In 2016, Chloe Petts co-founded the LOL Word, a collective of queer and non-binary comedians.
+In 2022, they supported fellow comedian Ed Gamble on his tour of the UK.
+That same year, they had their debut performance at the Edinburgh Fringe with their first full-length show, Transience.
+Petts' performances with the LOL Word and their solo act were well received by critics.
+In 2023, they returned to the Edinburgh Fringe with their new show, If You Can’t Say Anything Nice.

-Petts has appeared on TV shows including Hypothetical, Jonathan Ross' Comedy Club, The Stand-Up Sketch Show, Pointless Celebrities, Richard Osman's House of Games and Have I Got News For You.
+Petts has appeared on TV shows including Hypothetical, Jonathan Ross's Comedy Club, The Stand-Up Sketch Show, Pointless Celebrities, Richard Osman's House of Games, Have I Got News For You, and Celebrity Mastermind.
+In 2026, Petts was also in the U&Dave escape room-style comedy series The Way Out, and became a contestant on the 22nd series of Taskmaster.

-In March 2024, Petts appeared in a Netflix comedy special, Hannah Gadsby's Gender Agenda, hosted by Hannah Gadsby and also featuring fellow genderqueer comedians Alok, Krishna Istha, DeAnne Smith, Jes Tom, Asha Ward, and Mx.
+In March 2024, Petts appeared in a Netflix comedy special, Hannah Gadsby's Gender Agenda, hosted by Hannah Gadsby and also featuring fellow genderqueer comedians Alok, Krishna Istha, DeAnne Smith, James Tom, Asha Ward, and Mx.
 Dahlia Belle.

 Personal life

-Petts has described herself as "a radical feminist and queer," and has described her gender identity as "non-conforming" and "fluid".
-She uses she/her and they/them pronouns.
+Petts has described themself as "a radical feminist and queer", and has described their gender identity as "non-conforming" and "fluid".
+They use they/them pronouns.
 An avid football fan, Petts holds season tickets for Crystal Palace.